pbc86/pbc86.github.io/_posts/2025-04-03-Trump-tariffs.md

   - Bat dong san
 ---

 Trump announced 42% tariffs on goods from Vietnam.
+This is one of the highest tariffs despite Vietnam's efforts sucking up to Trump by letting him build a golf course as well as lower tariffs on corn kernels and soybean to 0%.

-VNI downed to 1,229.84, -87.99% or (-6.68%)
+[VNI](https://www.investing.com/indices/vn) downed to 1,229.84 from 1,317.83, or -87.99% (-6.68%).

-Property market in district 7, according to Batdongsan.com:
+Property market in district 7, according to [Batdongsan.com.vn](https://batdongsan.com.vn/nha-dat-ban-quan-7):

 | Description | Quantity |
 | ----------- | -----------: |